Harshil015/Advanced-Firewall-IPS/README.md

 | Auto-ban trigger time | Milliseconds from first anomalous connection |
 | Full Linux host hardening time | Under 30 minutes from clean state |

+**Methodology:** these figures come from manual lab testing against a live instance using the nmap/Hydra/netcat commands in [Testing the detection](#testing-the-detection) below, timing how long each takes to trigger a ban.
+They aren't backed by a committed raw log or automated benchmark in this repo yet, so treat them as indicative rather than independently verifiable as shipped. `scripts/benchmark_ban_latency.sh` is included so you (or anyone reviewing this repo) can reproduce a real, timestamped measurement of honeyport-to-ban latency against a live instance.

 ---

 ## Why I built this